The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 NOTE:

 * Variable abilities will have VARIABLE damage (example: Heavy Swing will be 4000-4400 damage) and as a result will have VARIABLE enmity values during the fight.
-It will cause +- 5% difference with enmity values in the table.
+It will cause +/- 5% difference with enmity values in the table.
 * Fixed abilities will have FIXED enmity values.
 * Damage buffs, Critical Hits and Direct Hits will change the output of abilities and as a result will change enmity values (example: Storm's Eye buff will increase your damage by 10% and as a result enmity will be increased by 10%).
 * Provoke takes damage buffs into consideration as well.

-* Critical Direct Hit effect is omitted for comparison purposes
+\* Critical Direct Hit effect is omitted for comparison purposes.

-\*\* Storm's Path doesn't generate extra enmity via HP recovery effect
+\*\* Storm's Path doesn't generate extra enmity via HP recovery effect.

-\*\** Sets your enmity equal to the highest enmity and adds fixed amount on top
+\*\** Sets your enmity equal to the highest enmity and adds fixed amount on top.

-\*\*\*\* Shirk instantly transfers 25% of your current enmity to the party member
+\*\*\*\* Shirk instantly transfers 25% of your current enmity to the party member.

-**\*** Defiance adds x10 enmity multiplier to all your skills.
+\***** Defiance adds x10 enmity multiplier to all your skills.
 Applies to itself.

 ### Mitigation and Recovery